tpatten/squirrel_driver/uibk_robot_driver/README.md

 Execution:

-To run the 8 dof controller, you can use the launch file of the package as follows:
+To run the 8 dof controller, you can use the launch file:

+'''
-roslaunch uibk_robot_driver controller.launch
+roslaunch robotino_bringup robot.launch
+'''

-The controller publishes information about its current state and configuration on the following topics:
+The driver publishes information about its current state and configuration on the following topics:

 /real/robotino/joint_control/get_state"